watchakorn-18k/Fenv/docs/tutorials.md

 Clean, remove all packages like new.

-## `fenv activate` and `fenv deactivate`
+## `fenv activate`

 <p align="center"><img src="https://cdn.discordapp.com/attachments/581018943041306641/1092167632934932551/H7MURw3.gif" width=80%></p>

-Command hint to activate and deactivate virtual environment with folder
+Activate the virtual environment if the terminal is not supported will show a hint.

+Support Currently:

+- Powershell (Windows)
+- WSL (Windows)